Frequently Asked Questions

 How do I arrange a visit to campus?

-Visits to campus are arranged by phoning the Admissions Office directly at (517) 607-2327.
-Two to three weeks’ advance notice is encouraged and requested to accommodate personal appointments.
+Visits to campus are requested online via the "Request an Individual Visit" button.
 Admissions offers tours, day visits, and overnight visits, and prospective students are hosted by a current Hillsdale College Student Ambassador.
 A typical itinerary during the academic year would include a tour of campus, class visit, lunch in the cafeteria, and an interview with an admissions representative.

 Where should supplementary application materials (letters of recommendation, transcripts, etc.) be mailed to accompany my online application?